DRY PUMP STATIONS

 Airwatergreen has today a large number of installations in pump stations.
+More than 200 installlations at more than 70 water companies in Europe.
 In most installations, the dehumidifier works independently to the desired relative humidity level (RH) and in other cases it is connected to an existing monitoring system.
-The products are built to withstand the harsh environment that applies with few moving parts and well thought-out material choices and an IP63 rating.
-The air that passes through the dehumidifiers is not only dehumidified but also filtered so that dust and insects are trapped.
-It creates the conditions for a good working environment!
+Please refer to our User stories for a few case descriptions and many pictures.

 Do not hesitate to contact us for a climate study to define the moisture levels and to design a suitable solution for your business!